lnicola/blog/content/my-rust-2020-wishlist.md

 Mildly relevant: <https://github.com/rust-lang/rfcs/pull/2789>.

+## Formal grammar

+There is a working group for this, but it still seems to come up relatively often.
+I think having a formal grammar and a parser crate that lives outside of `rustc` would make a lot of people feel more at ease with regards to the viability of another compiler implementation.
+Personally, I don't think we _need_ another implementation at this point, but a grammar and parser would still be useful regardless of that.

 ## Language features

 I hope there will be progress on features like `impl Trait`, `async fn` in traits, const generics, streams, generators and perhaps specialization.
 Probably everyone wants these, so there's not much to say.

 Maybe the next year the `chalk` and `polonius` work will finally bear some fruit, and perhaps there will be some resolution to the parallel compiler saga.
 Speaking of which, can `salsa` replace or supplement the `rustc` query system?

+## Sanitizers

+Using the LLVM sanitizers seems to be a bit of a mystery.
+People talk about this, but nobody seems to be doing it.
+Together with `miri`, sanitizers would be a powerful tool for dynamic checking of Rust programs.

 ## Bringing crates into `std`